Schwarz reflections and the Tricorn: The circle-and-cardioid family

+In this section, we will recapitulate the definitions and various important facts about the family of Schwarz reflection maps with respect to the cardioid and a circumscribing circle which was introduced in \cite{LLMM1}.

 Proposition~\ref{simp_conn_quad} immediately shows that the principal hyperbolic component $\heartsuit$ of the Mandelbrot set (also called the main cardioid) is a quadrature domain.
-Indeed, it admits a polynomial Riemann map The Riemann map $\phi$ semi-conjugates the Schwarz reflection map $\sigma$ of $\heartsuit$ to the reflection map $1/\overline{z}$ of the unit disk.
+Indeed, it admits a polynomial Riemann uniformization The Riemann uniformization $\phi$ semi-conjugates the Schwarz reflection map $\sigma$ of $\heartsuit$ to the reflection map $1/\overline{z}$ of the unit disk.
 This yields an explicit description of $\sigma$.

-for each $\lambda\in\overline{\D}$.
+for each $\mu\in\overline{\D}$.

-This allows us to study the basic mapping properties of the map $\sigma$, see \cite[\S 6.1]{LLMM1}.
+This allows us to study the basic mapping properties of the map $\sigma$, see \cite[\S 5.1]{LLMM1}.
 In particular, $\sigma$ has a unique critical point at $0$.